FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 ## Requirements

-To register datasets to [Wikidata](https://www.wikidata.org/) requires that the dataset is already archived somewhere that provides an DOI for the datasets, and it also requires that you have a Wikidata account ([create one](https://www.wikidata.org/wiki/Special:CreateAccount)).
+Register datasets in [Wikidata](https://www.wikidata.org/) {footcite}`Waagmeester2020` requires that the dataset is already archived somewhere that provides an DOI for the datasets, and it also requires that you have a Wikidata account ([create one](https://www.wikidata.org/wiki/Special:CreateAccount)).

 ---